wvuweb/wvu-ds-v3-cloudcannon-demo/content/how-to-apply/_index.md

           - text: Change Your Major
             url:
       - topic: Transfer Students
+        description: >-
-        description: You have attended college since graduating from high school.
+          You have attended college since graduating from high school.
+We are better than that other place!
         items:
           - text: Apply as a Transfer Student
             url: